ishantjuyal/Language-Detection/README.md

 ### Approach

-I used Neural Networks (without any LSTMs) to train the modelling.
-I did use embeddings for converting word tokens to vectors/ embeddings.
+I used Neural Networks (without any LSTMs) to train the model.
+I did use embeddings for converting word tokens to word vectors/ word embeddings.

 ### Performance